Community-Based Research

 Community-based research (CBR) is a powerful model of engaged scholarship in which students, faculty, and community members collaborate on research to solve pressing community problems or effect social change.

-- Cooperation and communication between all research partners
+- Collaborative communication and decision-making among all research partners

-- Awareness of power, privilege, and positionality in research practice
+- Ongoing attention to power, privilege, and positionality in the research process

 For more information on any of the CBR programs or to set up one-on-one or group consultation, please contact Clayton Hurd.